-- 3-5.2 The LANDING GEAR lever is located on the left side of the Engine Control Panel.
-It has three positions: - RETRACT In this position, the landing gear are pulled up off the ground. - CENTER This is neutral position. - EXTEND In this position, the landing gear are lowered to the ground.
+3-5.2 The LANDING GEAR lever is located above the hydraulic control panel.
+It has three positions:

+RETRACT In this position, the landing gear are

+pulled up off the ground.

+CENTER This is neutral position.

+EXTEND In this position, the landing gear are

+lowered to the ground.
-1. LANDING GEAR LEGS MUST BE FULLY RETRACTED AND SECURED WITH PINS BEFORE OPERATING OR MOVING SEMITRAILER.

-2. IF SEMITRAILER IS LOADED WHEN OPERATING LANDING GEAR, LOAD MUST BE CENTERED ON THE TRAILER.

-3. DO NOT TILT SEMITRAILER WITH HYDRAULIC LANDING GEAR ON GROUND.

-- 3-5.3 Activate the TRAILER TILT lever (See Section 3-9) "DOWN" until the semitrailer is fully lowered.
+- 1. LANDING GEAR LEGS MUST BE FULLY RETRACTED.
+PIN DROP LANDING GEAR AND HYDRAULIC OPERATED LANDING GEAR MUST BE SECURED WITH PINS BEFORE OPERATING OR MOVING SEMITRAILER. - 2.
+IF SEMITRAILER IS LOADED WHEN OPERATING LANDING GEAR, LOAD MUST BE CENTERED ON THE TRAILER. - 3.
+DO NOT TILT SEMITRAILER WITH LANDING GEAR ON GROUND. - 3-5.3 Activate the TRAILER TILT lever (See Section 3-9) "DOWN" until the semitrailer is fully lowered.
 Hold semitrailer tilt lever in the down position until hydraulic system works against the bottomed out Hydraulic Tilt Cylinders. - 3-5.4 Determine that the traveling undercarriage is completely slid back to transport position.
 Hold AXLE CONTROL lever (See Section 3-10) in the transport position until hydraulic system works against the fully extended hydraulic telescopic axle cylinder.
 Shut off hydraulic power. - 3-5.5 Check the operation of all lights and signals on the semitrailer for proper response to switch positions (stop, right turn, left turn, and clearance).
 Check operation of remote function if present.